 The Jewish Archives document the fascinating history of Jews and Jewish communities in Washington State, beginning with the first settlers in 1853.

 The early pioneers were German-speaking Jews from Central Europe who were followed in the 1880s by a second wave of immigrants, Ashkenazic Jews from Eastern Europe.
-Starting in 1902, yet a third wave of immigrants to the area, Sephardic Jews from Turkey, Greece and the Isle of Rhodes brought with them their own distinct culture and language.
+Starting in 1902, yet a third wave of immigrants to the area, Sephardic Jews from Turkey and the Isle of Rhodes brought with them their own distinct culture and language.
 Since World War I Seattle has had the largest percentage of Sephardim compared to the total Jewish population of any U.S. city.

 The volume, richness, and rarity of materials make the Jewish Archives a resource of regional and national significance.
 Comprising approximately 900 named collections, the Archives include organizational records and personal papers, memoirs, correspondence, 4,000 photographs, films, and over 400 taped and transcribed oral interviews with members of Jewish communities throughout the state.
 They reflect the unique nature of the Jewish experience in this region, characterized by its large Sephardic component, and cover a broad range of subjects.